 Treatment takes an average of 4 to 12 day long visits to complete, with periodic follow up visits as needed during the first six months.
 Patients that live nearby a PROSE provider may space out their visits during the treatment process.

-PROSE doctors customize multiple trial devices.
-Devices are fabricated at the BFS PROSE Manufacturing Lab using high-tech computerized lathes.
+PROSE doctors customize multiple trial prosthetic devices.
+PROSE devices are fabricated at the BFS PROSE Manufacturing Lab using high-tech computerized lathes.
 Each step is followed by a trial wearing session to make sure each patient achieves the best customization possible.
-The final device or devices is unique to each patient’s eye, condition and specific treatment goals.
+The final prosthetic device or devices is unique to each patient’s eye, condition and specific treatment goals.